jnozzi/cocoadev.com/markdown/NSBitmapImageRepSetSizePreserveResolution.md

 ----

 I am not exactly sure, what you intend to do.
 Maybe I got you wrong, but if you plan to change the actual "inch-size" of any given image without altering the pixels, you naturally end up with an image of a different resolution (resolution as in dpi)- e.g. with a 20x30 inch image at 300 dpi you d go down to 10x15 inch at 600 dpi.
 If you want to maintain the original resolution (in this example 300 dpi), you need to re-calculate the image as you will decrease its actual pixel number.
-There is no such functionality to General/NSBitmapImageRep (as far as I know).
-However, General/NSImage does scale images, look into the General/NSImage method setScalesWhenResized:.
-You could then create a new General/NSBitmapImageRep by initWithFocusedViewRect: I think to recall.
+There is no such functionality to NSBitmapImageRep (as far as I know).
+However, NSImage does scale images, look into the NSImage method setScalesWhenResized:.
+You could then create a new NSBitmapImageRep by initWithFocusedViewRect: I think to recall.

-One more thing- it's been a while since I last played with General/NSBitmapImageRep, but I think there (could have been Jaguar or so, not sure) was a problem I had with General/NSJPEGRepresentation in that it never reflected the resolution that I gave it (i.e. the actual pixels were correct, just the res was always 72 dpi), not so for General/TIFFs, they worked fine.
+One more thing- it's been a while since I last played with NSBitmapImageRep, but I think there (could have been Jaguar or so, not sure) was a problem I had with NSJPEGRepresentation in that it never reflected the resolution that I gave it (i.e. the actual pixels were correct, just the res was always 72 dpi), not so for TIFFs, they worked fine.
 I never looked into that, not even checked whether the JPEG format per se even can specify a resolution or not.

 Maybe I should add, that I could be completely wrong in all I said, as I did not look up anything of it to make sure...